acceleratescience/packaging-publishing/docs/1_setting_up.md

 ![](imgs/createcodespace.png)

 You should now be in the browser version of VSCode.
-Unzip the folder you just downloaded, and drag it into the VSCode file explorer.

 This is the absolute most basic version of code being submitted to GitHub.
 But we can do better...